Xacone/BestEdrOfTheMarket/README.md

 </div>

 <h2>Defensive Capabilities</h2>
 This current version (v3) focuses on some of the interception capabilities offered by the Windows kernel.
-These include
+These include:
+<br><br>

 - [x] <a href="https://xacone.github.io/BestEdrOfTheMarketV3.html#4"> System Calls Interception via Alternative System Call Handlers  </a><br>
 - [x] <a href="https://xacone.github.io/BestEdrOfTheMarketV3.html#3">